Top 10 Moving and Packing Tips

 Moving is a big job that can take weeks, or even months, to prepare for.
 We’ve helped thousands of people move over the years, and what we’ve found is that the more organized you are for your move, the better it will go!

-Check out the list of moving and packing tips below to ensure your move goes well, and be sure to download and print our Ultimate Moving Check List as a guide to planning your move.
+Check out the list of our top 10 moving and packing tips below to help make your move go smoothly, and be sure to download and print our Ultimate Moving Check List as a guide to planning your move.

 1) Make a List